-Adopt NIMS at the community level for all government departments and agencies; as well as promote and encourage NIMS adoption by associations, utilities, nongovernmental organizations (NGOs) and private sector incident management and response organizations.
+Adopt NIMS at the community level for all government departments and agencies; as well as promote and encourage NIMS adoption by associations,

-• Participate in and promote intrastate and interagency mutual aid agreements, to include agreements with the private sector and non-governmental organizations.
+- utilities, non-governmental organizations (NGOs), and private sector incident management and response agencies. - Participate in and promote intrastate and interagency mutual aid agreements, to include agreements with the private sector and non-governmental organizations.

-To develop a bi-directional process that includes the appropriate SEMS/NIMS protocols which ensures integration of personnel, resources, and information from NGOs, and volunteer, voluntary, and national service organizations into emergency management and ensures effective coordination before, during and after response to an event.
+To develop a bi-directional process that includes the appropriate NIMS/SEMS protocols which ensure integration of personnel, resources and information from non-governmental organizations, and volunteer, voluntary and national service organizations into emergency management and ensures effective coordination before, during and after response to an event.